orthorhombic/uSGP30/README.rst

 The simplest way to achieve this for an offline ESP32 device, with no additional hardware, would be to simply store these values in a file on the built-in flash memory presented as a filesystem.
 Other alternatives involving additional hardware would be an EEPROM or MicroSD devices.
 Likewise, for connected ESP32 devices, the baseline *could* be stored elsewhere on the network.

-The driver integration guide suggests that baselines are stored after the first hour of operation, and continue to be stored hourly after that.
+The Sensirion SGP30 Driver Integration Guide suggests that baselines are stored after the first hour of operation, and continue to be stored hourly after that.

 .. note::
 	Baselines are only valid for 7 days.
 In other words, if the sensor has been powered off for over 7 days (or a baseline hasn't been retrieved during that timeframe), the 12-hour early operation phase would be required to recalibrate the sensor regardless of whether a baseline exists.